-The Council continually revises its Medium Term forecast according to latest information received around likely funding levels and anticipated expenditure increases.
-The Council's current strong financial position and on-going efficiencies programme, underpinned by the General Fund Reserve, will enable the Council to respond to changes accordingly.
+The Council continually revises its Medium Term forecast according to latest information received around likely funding levels and expenditure increases.
+Key officers are keeping up to date with the progression of the 100% business rate retention.
+The Council's current strong financial position and on-going efficiencies programme (including the development of new income generation), underpinned by the healthy General Fund reserve will enable the Council to respond to changes accordingly.